Latin Grammy Awards: Award categories

-Ceremonies
+Ceremonies and venues

+Venues

+The Latin Grammy Awards are held in Las Vegas the most.
+The ceremony has been held there 14 times.
+The ceremony spent its first few years being held in Los Angeles and in 2003 took place in Miami.
+The ceremony had also been held once in New York City and Houston.
+In Las Vegas the ceremony has been held at three different venues over the years; the Michelob Ultra Arena, the MGM Grand Garden Arena and the T-Mobile Arena.
+The Michelob Ultra Arena has hosted the show seven times.

+The 24th Annual Latin Grammy Awards were held on November 16, 2023, at the FIBES Conference and Exhibition Centre in Seville, Spain, which marked the first time the awards were held outside of the United States.

 Leading winners

-With 21 Latin Grammy Awards, Calle 13 have won the most Latin Grammy Awards.
-Juanes, with 19 Latin Grammy Awards, holds the record for most awards won by a solo artist.
-Natalia Lafourcade is the biggest winner among female artists with 13 awards.
+With 29 Latin Grammy Awards, Residente has won the most Latin Grammy Awards, followed by Juanes who has won 26 Latin Grammy Awards.
+Natalia Lafourcade is the biggest winner among female artists with 20 awards.
+Calle 13, with 22 Latin Grammy Awards, holds the record for most awards won by a group.

 TV broadcasts and ratings

 Criticism

 As with its Grammy Awards counterpart, the Latin Grammy Awards has also received criticism from various recording artists and music journalists.

 Upon the announcement of the Latin Grammy Awards in 1999, several musical journalists raised concerns about the awards being used as a marketing tool by the mainstream media.
 Manny S. Gonzalez of the Vista En L.A felt that the award would just be used to advertise artists being promoted by Emilio Estefan.
 The lack of categories for non Spanish and Portuguese-speaking music has been criticized, namely by artists who consider their work to be "Latin" in sound or origin but are not eligible for a Latin Grammy including those from Haiti (who have compared their compas music to merengue music from the Dominican Republic but is sung in French Creole) and Celtic musicians from the Galicia and Asturias regions of Spain.
 The linguistic requirement has also been criticized by Tony Succar whose album, Unity: The Latin Tribute to Michael Jackson, was not eligible for a Latin Grammy Award despite the album being recorded in salsa music.
-In response to the criticism, a spokesman for the Latin Recording Academy stated: "The Latin Recording Academy considers music based on the contents of the recording itself -- the technical elements that go into the art of music making -- not based on how a recording or an artist is marketed externally."
+In response to the criticism, a spokesman for the Latin Recording Academy stated: "The Latin Recording Academy considers music based on the contents of the recording itself – the technical elements that go into the art of music making – not based on how a recording or an artist is marketed externally."
 In 2001, Cuban exiles living in Miami protested at the Latin Grammy Awards for allowing musicians living in Cuba to perform at the stage.
 This resulted in the Latin Grammys being moved to Los Angeles for the second annual awards (which would in the end be canceled in the aftermath of the September 11 attacks).